jimmy-zx/csc2332-mbqc/report/report.typ

 privacy-preserving quantum computation.
-By randomizing input states and masking measurement angles, UBQC ensures that the server’s observed operations and outcomes are information-theoretically independent of the client’s intended computation.
+By randomizing input states and masking measurement angles, UBQC ensures that the server’s observed operations and outcomes are information-theoretically independent of the client’s intended computation [@Morimae2013, @Dunjko2014].

-Despite its theoretical appeal, practical implementation of MBQC and UBQC on current quantum computing platforms is not straightforward.
-Most available quantum hardware and cloud-based frameworks, such as Qiskit, are designed around the circuit model and natively support only computational-basis measurements.
+Despite its theoretical appeal, practical implementation of MBQC and UBQC on current quantum computing platforms is not straightforward [@Kashif2022,
+@shah2021realizations].
+Most available quantum hardware and cloud-based frameworks, such as Qiskit @qiskit2024, are designed around the circuit model and natively support only computational-basis measurements.
 MBQC protocols, however, require adaptive measurements in arbitrary bases and systematic handling of Pauli byproduct corrections.

-This work presents a method for simulating MBQC on a circuit-based quantum computing platform using Qiskit.
+This report presents a method for simulating MBQC on a circuit-based quantum computing platform using Qiskit.
 We construct MBQC implementations of a universal gate set and demonstrate how adaptive measurements and Pauli corrections can be faithfully realized through classical control and basis-changing unitaries.
 As a concrete case study, we implement a two-qubit Quantum Fourier Transform entirely within the MBQC framework and validate its correctness.
-Furthermore, we integrate the UBQC protocol with the MBQC-based QFT to demonstrate that the computation can be executed in a privacy-preserving manner, without revealing the structure of the algorithm to the server.
+Furthermore, we integrate the UBQC protocol with the MBQC-based Quantum Fourier Transform (QFT) @coppersmith2002qft to demonstrate that the computation can be executed in a privacy-preserving manner, without revealing the structure of the algorithm to the server.

 The remainder of this report is organized as follows. @simulation provides the theoretical background of MBQC, including teleportation-based primitives and